 5. “They had it made, how can they be depressed!?”

 Depression is not about happiness.
 It’s about a daunting and overwhelming imbalance that causes great sorrow.
 To use the above phrase is no different from saying, “he had all the happiness in the world, why would he have cancer?”
 Robin Williams was a very wealthy man.
-He had the means to access the best of the best treatment out there.
+He had the means to access the best of the best treatment out there, and he did seek it.
 No matter the joy that comes with materials, depression will still exist and still cause great damage.

 “Depression knows no boundaries of fame, success, wealth or background.
 I suffered from depression terribly in 2010.
 It’s a deadly illness that MUST be treated as much as cancer or heart disease.
 And sufferers MUST have support of family and friends as much as if they have cancer or heart disease.
 To do any less as a friend or family member is to leave your loved one to the ravages of disease- to fend for themselves.” -Robin Purvis

 Friends, you don’t need a PhD to help someone.
 Some help is isolated to the experts but you can do so much good without formal education in this field.
 But be aware, you can do so much damage too.
-The aforementioned comments give no hope to those suffering from depression because they see no future of people understanding them and thus see no hope for healing.
+These 5 phrases give no hope to those suffering from depression because they see no future of people understanding them and thus see no hope for healing.